SaeedTaghavi/CS/docs/OS/Chap05.md

 *Proof*

 1. Mutual exclusion: Only the process holds the lowest number can enter the critical section.
-For each process, when that process doens't get its number, the original process will be stocked in the first while-loop.
+For each process, when that process doens't get its number, the original process will be stucked in the first while-loop.
 After that process getting its number, we still need to compare their $numbers$ and $indices$.
 2. Progress requirement: The processes won't be forever postponed.
 3. Bounded-waiting: Assume that a process holds the biggest number, it should wait other processes in the second while-loop.
 But after all other process entering their exit section and again entering their entry section, they'll get a bigger number, thus the process won't wait forever.